-West Desert Zinc Project
+West Desert

-In May of 2005, the Company signed an agreement to purchase a 100% interest in the West Desert zinc-copper project (then known as the Crypto Zinc property) from EuroZinc Mining Corporation in exchange for 1.5 million shares and \$25,000 in cash.
-The 4,258 acre property is located in Utah about 160 kilometres southwest of Salt Lake City, is crossed by a power-line, is easily accessible by road and has railheads within 90 kilometres.
-It includes the historic Fish Springs Mining District which from the late 19th century through the mid-1970's recorded production of 2.7 million oz of silver.
+In May of 2005, the Company signed an agreement to purchase a 100% interest in the West Desert zinccopper project (then known as the Crypto Zinc property) from EuroZinc Mining Corporation in exchange for 1,500,000 million shares and \$25,000 in cash.
+The 4,258 acre property is located in Utah about 160 km southwest of Salt Lake City, is crossed by a power-line, is easily accessible by road and has railheads within 90 km.
+It includes the historic Fish Springs Mining District which from the late 19th century through the mid-1970's recorded production of 2,700,000 million oz of silver.